Sultan bin Abdulaziz: Early experience

 His career in public service began in 1940 when he was made a deputy to Riyadh governor or emir, Prince Nasser.
 In 1947, Prince Sultan replaced Prince Nasser as governor of Riyadh.
 Prince Sultan also assisted King Abdulaziz's attempts to establish a national administrative system based on the Islamic Sharia law during this period.
 In 1947, Prince Sultan oversaw ARAMCO's construction of the Kingdom's rail link between Dammam and Riyadh.
+It was upon his advice King Abdulaziz ibn Saud ordered the dismantling of Riyadh's city walls in the early 1950s that eventually resulted in the expansion and urbanization of the town into a modern metropolis.
 He was appointed as the kingdom's first minister of agriculture in 1953 and minister of transport in 1955.

 Following the assassination of Lebanese prime minister, Riad Al Solh, in 1951 King Abdulaziz sent Prince Sultan to Beirut to offer condolences to late prime minister's family.

 Although the direct military experience of Prince Sultan was brief, heading the Royal Guard in Riyadh in the early 1950s, he felt a lifelong connection to the military and the cause of Saudi independence from an early age.
 Major General Carl von Horn, Swedish commander of the UN observer mission during the Yemeni civil war, described the Prince Sultan as "a volatile and emotional young man" in the early days.